Working for equal opportunities

 - consult members on issues that affect them.

 The networks do not remove or circumvent the role of branches in deciding policy, eg at our national conference.

 Joining a network

 If you join a network, you are making no commitments.
 If you don't want to exchange your contact details with other members, you can elect just to receive information from Prospect, and we will be happy to receive any feedback.

 Members of the networks must be cognisant of Prospect's objects in promoting equal opportunities for all, irrespective of race, ethnic origin, sex, disability, sexual orientation, gender identity, age or religion.
 Accordingly, the networks should not be used to disseminate any offensive views or materials.

 One lay member from each network is co-opted to our Equal Opportunities Advisory Committee.
 Additional lay members can be co-opted from a network at the discretion of the National Executive Committee.

-Equality Briefings provide advice and guidance on a range of equalities issues and a Briefing has been produced with links to Prospect's resources for equality, including our guides, posters and leaflets etc. Equality Digests alert representatives and members of equality networks to recent circulars, newsletters, email alerts, events etc
+Equality Briefings provide advice and guidance on a range of equalities issues.
+We also have a briefing which has links to Prospect's equality resources, including guides, posters and leaflets etc. Equality Digests alert representatives and members of equality networks to recent circulars, newsletters, email alerts, events etc

 The TUC website has a wide range of information on equal rights for women and men and part-timers' rights, equality for black workers, lesbian and gay rights, and disability issues.
 Its Changing Times website will help reps and employers develop workable strategies for balancing life at work with life outside.